Izza11/GLSL-Editor-Processing/README.md

             'ant'

     This will build and install the tool and you should see "Shader Editor" in the Tools dropdown inside the PDE.

+    3. Follow point (6) under 'Using Eclipse'

-3. Launching PDE (Processing Development Environment) from command line
+4. Launching PDE (Processing Development Environment) from command line

    In your terminal/console/command prompt, change to the 'GLSL-Editor-Processing/processing/build' directory and run the following        commands: